Ferns Village Heritage Trail

 Renowned through the ages as the Ancient Capital of Leinster, this is a trail well worth taking.
-Experience sites of national and international importance–a centre of early Christian and medieval significance.
+Along the trail, experience sites of national and international importance – a centre of early Christian and medieval significance.

 Visit heritage sites linked to some of the greatest changes in Irish history.
 Linger at a holy well founded by St. Aidan who came to Ferns in 598AD.
 Nearby you can visit 12th century St. Mary’s Abbey and the grave of the king who brought the Normans to Ireland in 1169.
 Spend some time in St. Edan’s Cathedral and view the high crosses in its grounds.